 Kathy shared two pieces of advice for how sales operations can work with different areas in the organization:

 - For sales enablement: Enablement is what an organization does so that sales can do their job.
-Sales operations needs to ensure that sales is as most effective as it can be and that they have the tools they need to make their numbers.
+A sales operations model needs to ensure that sales is as most effective as it can be and that they have the tools they need to make their numbers.

 - For involvement with talent selection: When hiring, what matters most is finding the right person who is eager, wants to learn and has the right attitude and drive.